Agamennon/redux-tiny-router/README.md

 The router property already contains a populated router object, when this action reaches the router middleware, at the end of the middleware chain, it will read the action.router.url property and set the browser with that url, it will then reach the router reducer, that will make router part of the state.
-It's quite simple really, but now that you know this, its easy to create a middleware to intercept this action.
+It's quite simple really, but now that you know this, it's easy to create a middleware to intercept this action.

 inside you middleware..